107 ULTIMATE JET SKI / PWC ACCESSORIES & TIPS LIST

 If you’re wondering what a jet ski or trailer can weigh, then I have a post for you here.

-A Sea Scooter is really cool to have if you play in the pool or a diver.
+A Sea Scooter is one of those really cool jet ski accessories to have if you play in the pool or a diver.
 You can easily carry it in your jet ski storage compartment and pull it out when you anchor to putt around on.